Instructions & Information

 - Schedule: A schedule is included in attendees’ registration materials and online.

 - Seating of delegates: At the start of the first session, HOD leadership conducts a roll call to create a roster of voting delegates.
 Delegates are expected to be present for the entire meeting.
 If a delegate leaves the session before it adjourns, the chapter may fill the delegate’s seat with an alternate as prescribed in WAFP’s bylaws.
-In case you were thinking of a different kind of seating, there are no assigned seats at the HOD; sit wherever you would like!

 - House of Delegates Rules: While this section provides an informal overview of the workings of the HOD, a section titled Rules and Regulations describes the formal operation of the House of Delegates.
 The rules and regulations must be approved by the HOD.